AdobeDocs/dynamic-media-classic.en/help/using/asset-folders.md

 Select a folder and use these techniques to delete or rename it:

 * **Delete**: Select the **[!UICONTROL `Remove Folder`]** button.
-Assets in a deleted folder are placed in the Trash folder.
+Assets in a deleted folder are moved to the deleted items folder.
 You can recover them from there.

 * **Rename**: Double-click the name and enter a new name.

 >[!NOTE]
 >
->You cannot copy folders or assets because doing so would create duplicate folders and assets on Adobe Dynamic Media Classic, and duplicates are not permitted.
+>Copying folders or assets creates duplicate folders and assets in Adobe Dynamic Media Classic, which is not supported.